Los Angeles Rams vs. Baltimore Ravens NFL Week 17 Odds, Plays and Insights for January 2, 2022

 Ravens stats and trends

-- In games that Baltimore churns out over 339.1 yards, the team is 4-5 against the spread and 5-4 overall.
+- When Baltimore churns out over 339.1 yards, the team is 4-5 against the spread and 5-4 overall.

-- The Ravens have 21 turnovers this season, equal to the number of takeaways for the Rams.
+- This season the Ravens have turned the ball over 21 times, while the Rams have forced 21 turnovers.

 Home and road insights

-- This season on the road, Los Angeles is 4-4 against the spread and 6-2 overall.
+- In away games, Los Angeles is 4-4 against the spread, and 6-2 overall.

-- The Rams have one win ATS (1-1) on the road as 4.5-point favorites or more.
+- The Rams have one win ATS (1-1) as 5.5-point favorites or more away from home.

-- In eight road games this year, Los Angeles has gone over the total five times.
+- In five of eight away games this year, Los Angeles has hit the over.

 Powered by Data Skrive.